Many are the plans of man, but it is God’s will that prevails

 God speaks through a missionary

-He got involved in the usual, like smoking, drinking, and fornication until one day, a missionary came to his village, Painkhyong.
-The missionary shared a strong message on why the “Great Commission” should be fulfilled, especially by those who God has called.
+He did the usual, smoking, drinking, and fornication until one day, a missionary came to his village, Painkhyong.
+The preacher shared a strong message on why the “Great Commission” should be fulfilled, especially by those who God calls.

-The message spoke to his heart and was moved to come to Jesus and surrender his life to the one true Lord and savior.
-“I felt the Holy Spirit speaking to me that day, that I am precious in the vineyard of our Lord Jesus Christ, and I am tasked to reach many lost souls,” Alian said.
+The message spoke to his heart.
+He stood up for the altar call and surrendered his life to Jesus.
+“I felt the Holy Spirit speaking to me that day, that I am precious in the vineyard of our Lord Jesus Christ, and called to reach the lost,” Alian said.

-That special day changed the course of his life.
-His ambition left him and was replaced by a fire that wanted to serve God.
-He first led youth groups and began sharing the gospel with his unbelieving neighborhoods, particularly among the “Mro” (the tribes who on the border with Burma, India, and Bangladesh).
-Significantly, eight souls were saved in this unreached community in Tangaboty in 2014.
+Immediately, he gave up his plans and ambition.
+He first led youth groups and began sharing the Gospel to his unbelieving neighborhoods, the “Mro” (Tribes who are on the border of Burma, India, and Bangladesh).
+Eight souls saved in the unreached community of Tangaboty when he first came in 2014.

 Perseverance in God’s power to change hearts

-If you would like to help Alian as well as other students in RTC, you can contact RTC’s school Principal.
+If you would like to help in the tuition or board and lodging of students in RTC, you can contact RTC’s school Principal through their website.